TanishkThoria/Personal-Website/content/posts/foss.md

    Let us take Firefox as an example.
 Firefox is an open-source browser that takes many privacy and security precautions.
-It is backed by Mozilla, which earns its revenue through various sources, such as
+It is backed by Mozilla, which earns its revenue through various sources, such as through search partners.